Gordon and Julie Greek

 Roast them in the oven for ~35-40 min. at 350’F

 Here is a great picture of what they should look like when done.

 The tops are well browned and the cut side caramelized.

 We wanted to give a Greek themed gift, with items that we had purchased from our visits to the famous Greek-American community of Tarpon Springs, Florida.

-Tarpon Springs has the largest Greek-American population in America.
-It was made famous by the Greek sponge divers that arrived from Greece in the late 1800’s.
+Tarpon Springs, home of the largest Greek-American population in America, was made famous by the Greek sponge divers that arrived from Greece in the late 1800’s.
 They still wear the diving helmets and dive suits to walk the bottom of the ocean floors harvesting their sponges.

 Tarpon Springs is a very charming community and one of our favorite places to visit, not just for the scenery, but for the food as well.